FedericoBruzzone/chorus_effect_audio/README.md

 ---

 ### First step
-Now, you can try to open the Projucer.exe and open shimmer.jucer file.
+Now, you can try to open the Projucer.exe and open chorus_effect.jucer file.
 If there are no problems, you can run Visual Studio 2022 from the appropriate button at the top-right of Projucer.

 ### Second step